University Counseling Center

 Supervision of Graduate Practicum Students

 An integral part of professional development is learning to be a competent clinical supervisor.
 Training to be a supervisor is a major strength of the program at UCC.
-Interns supervise at least one, sometimes more, clinical psychology doctoral student who is beginning his/her training as a psychologist in a required psychotherapy practicum.
+Interns supervise at least one, sometimes more, clinical psychology doctoral student who is beginning their training as a psychologist in a required psychotherapy practicum.
 These very bright and capable student therapists maximize the opportunity for interns to develop, define and deepen their supervision skills.
 Interns receive training and support regarding their supervision in a weekly seminar.

 Consultation and Outreach